Holo-Host/servicelogger/README.md

 **Clients** that want to have some hosting done will log a Request.
 Then, when the **Hosts** finished doing a block of hosting, they will require a signature from the Clients, to generate the signed service log.
 After that the Service Logger will count the number of unpaid logs until its value hits a threshold configured in the Hosting App, to then trigger the generation of an Invoice, via bridge to Holofuel

 ## How to run test?

+ServiceLogger is best and most reliably built under a `nix-shell` environment.
+Checkout the version of `holochain-rust` consistent with the version specified in `zomes/service/code/Cargo.toml', eg. `git checkout v0.0.18-alpha1`.
+Then run `nix-shell`.
+When you get a prompt, cd into your clone of `servicelogger`, and run the following commands:

 ```
 hc test
 ```
-> Note since this repo is in dev mode, you would have to pull the [holochain-rust](https://github.com/holochain/holochain-rust) repo in the same folder you pull this repo into.
+> Note since this repo is in dev mode.
+If you want to test using the holochain-rust `develop` branch, first edit `test/index.js` to use a "relative" version of nodejs_conductor;  you would have to pull the [holochain-rust](https://github.com/holochain/holochain-rust) repo in the same folder you pull this repo into.
 This is required to run the hc test with the latest nodejs_conductor in the holochain-rust.

 ## How to build DNA?
 After running the cmd bellow you will find the `.dna.json` in the `dna-src/dist` folder